anjilinux/project-eks-wordpress-service-account/README.md

 - Provide secrets' names and keys to the template's parameters before runtime.

 # Manual deployment
-If you're deploying this stack "by hand" comment out "EKSAccessUser" section.
+If you're deploying this stack "by hand" comment out "EKSAccessUser" section in "eks-wordpress.yaml" file.

 # Automatic deployment